 The woman-owned business comes from two fitness experts who broke out on their own after establishing themselves in Chicago and beyond.
 Their specialized, high-intensity interval training consists of alternating between cardio on a treadmill and weight training.

-Visitor Fees: $25 drop-in; $60 for three-class introductory package
+Visitor Fees: $28 single class; $60 for a three-class introductory package